Advisicon/advisicon/nttg/usability-interviews/pam-greensky.markdown

 > I've never seen the back-end of [the NTTG website], I've always relied on the
 > project coordinator ... to work through the background on this.

+The only way for stakeholders, funders, and commitee members to get their content up on the site is to go through NTTG staff.

+## Creating Content with Subcommittees

+Subcommittees are non-public, but are still working on creating documents and solving problems.
+Some users desire to have a place where subcomittee members can collaborate privately.

+NTTG members do have access to at least one SharePoint site hosted in Office 365, but it hasn't seen very much adoption among the subcommittee members.
+Some users refuse to make use of it for legal reasons.

+Instead, collaboration tends to happen through emailing documents around (with multiple people having multiple changes, and somebody trying to merge those changes).

+To organize meetings for the subcommittees, NTTG emails a date and time to all of the subcommittee members and provides information about how to connect to each other.

 # Regulation Compliance